-Michael has experience in relation to a wide range of federal income tax issues, examples of which relate to international tax (including transfer pricing, transferor trusts and controlled foreign companies), indirect tax (including goods and services tax and fuel tax), company distributions, dividends and share premium or capital accounts (including account tainting), the taxation of trusts, the debt and equity distinction, as well as the application of anti-avoidance provisions (including the general anti-avoidance provisions in Part IVA).
-Michael has an extensive advice practice, and accepts briefs during all stages of a dispute with the Australian Taxation Office.
+Michael has experience in relation to a wide range of federal tax issues, examples of which relate to international tax (including transfer pricing, transferor trusts and controlled foreign companies); indirect tax; company distributions, dividends and share premium or capital accounts; the taxation of trusts; the debt and equity distinction; as well as the application of anti-avoidance provisions (including the general anti-avoidance provisions in Part IVA).
+Michael has an extensive advice practice and accepts briefs during all stages of a dispute with the Australian Taxation Office.